Happy Birthday Rajkummar Rao: 6 Films Which Prove The Actor Is Future Of Indian Cinema!

 Stree

-Bollywood got its new-age Raj with this horror-comedy where the actor left everyone spellbound with his terrific comic-timing.
+Bollywood got its new-age Raj with this horror-comedy where the actor left everyone spellbound with his terrific comic timing.